Resources for Start-Ups and Established Businesses

 Business Plan Development

-A written business plan is an important first step for entrepreneurs so potential bankers and suppliers can decide whether lending or providing services/supplies on credit is a wise decision.
-Three local resources are:
+Putting together a written business plan is an important and necessary first step for entrepreneurs, so potential bankers, landlords and suppliers can decide whether lending or providing services/supplies on credit is a wise decision.
+Three local resources that can assist you with creating a business plan are:

-The Entrepreneurial Assistance Program EAP is funded by Empire State Development through the Binghamton Local Development Corporation and is sponsored by SUNY Broome (Broome Community College), the Broome County Urban League and the Broome-Tioga Workforce Development Board.
-EAP offers 60 hours of evening classroom instruction and individual counseling with the goal of creating your written business plan.
-For more information, please call (607) 778-5071.
+The Entrepreneurial Assistance Program is funded by Empire State Development through the Binghamton Local Development Corporation and is sponsored by the City of Binghamton/Binghamton Local Development Corporation, SUNY Broome Community College, the Broome County Urban League and the Broome-Tioga Workforce Development Board.
+The program offers 60 hours of evening classroom instruction and individual counseling with the goal of creating your written business plan and participating in a business plan competition.
+Students benefit from interactive class participation and outside speakers from successful small businesses to bankers and municipal resources.
+For more information, please call (607) 777-4022.

 Greater Binghamton SCORE offers assistance with developing business plans from a network of retired business executive volunteers who provide counseling based on real-world experience.
-For more information, please call (607) 772-8860
+For more information, please call (607) 772-8860, or leave a message at (607) 217-4628.

-US Small Business Administration videos: face-to-face counseling with experienced local advisors (above) is the best way to put together a business plan, however, the US Small Business Administration offers a series of online video courses on business plans; for more information, please click here.
+US Small Business Administration: face-to-face counseling with experienced local advisors (above) is the best way to put together a business plan, however, the US Small Business Administration a number of resources, see 10 steps to start your business.
+SBA offers a series of online video courses on business plans; for more information, please click here.

 Binghamton offers a wide variety of retail, office or industrial sites from historical to modern.
 Our office works with all real estate agents, landlords and property owners to help you find a suitable location to buy or lease with consideration for needs such as budget, zoning, parking, visibility, etc. For more information, please call (607) 772-7161.